-Non-GAAP measures are not recognized measures under IFRS Accounting Standards and do not have a standardized meaning prescribed by IFRS Accounting Standards.
-These measures are defined with reference to the nearest comparable IFRS Accounting Standards measure can be completed.
+Non-GAAP measures are not recognized measures under US GAAP and do not have a standardized meaning prescribed by US GAAP.
+These measures are defined with reference to the nearest comparable US GAAP measure such that a reconciliation to the nearest comparable US GAAP measure can be completed.
 Accordingly, these measures may not be comparable to similar measures presented by other companies.
-Profound uses non-GAAP measures in order to provide additional financial information to complement the closest IFRS Accounting Standards measures in order to provide investors with a further understanding of the Company's operations from management's perspective.
-Investors should not consider that these non-GAAP measures are a substitute for analyses of the financial information that Profound reports under IFRS Accounting Standards.
-Profound uses these non-GAAP measures in order to provide investors with a supplemental measure of its operating performance and thus highlight trends in the Company's business that may not otherwise be apparent when relying solely on IFRS Accounting Standards measures.
+Profound uses non-GAAP measures in order to provide additional financial information to complement the closest US GAAP measures in order to provide investors with a further understanding of the Company's operations from management's perspective.
+Investors should not consider that these non-GAAP measures are a substitute for analyses of the financial information that Profound reports under US GAAP.
+Profound uses these non-GAAP measures in order to provide investors with a supplemental measure of its operating performance and thus highlight trends in the Company's business that may not otherwise be apparent when relying solely on US GAAP measures.

 The Company's working capital (defined as current assets less current liabilities) is a non-GAAP financial measure.
 Working capital is used to fund operations and meet short-term obligations.
 If the Company has enough working capital, it can continue to pay its employees and suppliers and meet other obligations, such as interest payments and taxes, even if it runs into cash flow challenges.
-The working capital as at December 31, 2023 and 2022 is set forth in the table below.
+The working capital as at March 31, 2024 and December 31, 2023 is set forth in the table below.

-2023 2022

-\$ \$
+March 31, 2023 \$ December 31, 2022 \$

-Current assets 41,896 62,024
+Current assets 55,155 41,896

-Less: Current liabilities 6,366 4,185
+Less: Current liabilities 5,840 6,368

-Working capital 35,530 57,839
+Working capital 49,315 35,528

-Working capital has decreased by \$22,309 with a surplus of \$35,530 at December 31, 2023 compared to the surplus of \$57,839 at December 31, 2022.
-The change in working capital is due to a decrease in current assets of \$20,128, which was primarily the result of the decreased cash balance of \$20,304.
-Current liabilities increased by \$2,181 due to increase in long-term debt, accounts payable and accrued liabilities and deferred revenue which were offset by a decrease in income taxes payable and derivative financial instruments.
+Working capital increased by \$13,787 with a surplus of \$49,315 at March 31, 2024 compared to the surplus of \$35,528 at December 31, 2023.
+The change in working capital is due to an increase in current assets of \$13,259, which was primarily the result of the increase in the cash balance of \$14,967 which was offset by decreased in trade and other receivables of \$1,250.
+Current liabilities decreased by \$528 due to a decrease in accounts payable.